-Preparing and running the results discussion in your team
+Preparing and conducting the results discussion in your team

 Below is a quick overview of how you can structure the results discussion in your team.
 You can download a more detailed guide and a workshop canvas at the bottom of the page.